 Required documentation :

 - Application form duly filled out : You will find this form after registering on the official webpage for Chinese central government scholarships.
-If you want to take a look at it without registering, here is a link.

 - Highest level academic diploma and a transcript of the personal academic scores for this diploma (transcript).